pattonsgirl/CEG3120/Projects/Project2/Rubric.md

 - includes description of project
 - includes description to explain your diagram
 - diagram logically illustrates how resources are connected

+## Point Deductions
+- Not all resources tagged with Name and Value (-0.5 / untagged resource)
+- Security Group has additional rules that make it too open (-1 / rule)
+- Bad NACL rule order